XiuZhai/MontyLab_Test/README.md

+### Let's do it.
+Xiu

-###This is a test, thanks to the CS department of Cornell, and all the files are downloaded from https://www.cs.cornell.edu/~kilian/code/code.html
+This is a test, thanks to the CS department of Cornell, and all the files are downloaded from https://www.cs.cornell.edu/~kilian/code/code.html

 Large Margin Nearest Neighbors